-SoFi is offering a new cash management account with debit card that currently pays 1.6% interest, charges no monthly or other account fees, no Foreign Exchange (FX) fees for use abroad and reimburses ATM fees worldwide, instantly.
+Update 2020: SoFi is offering a new cash management account with debit card that currently pays 0.2% interest, charges no monthly or other account fees, no Foreign Exchange (FX) fees for use abroad and reimburses ATM fees worldwide, instantly.
 You can control the card and account from your mobile app, giving you additional peace of mind when using the card in high-fraud countries or with unknown merchants.
-You even get a $50 sign-up bonus right now!
+Right now, you can also get a $75 sign-up bonus and 20% cash back on your Netflix charges!
 This is my new, favorite travel debit card and I recommend it as a “back-up” account and card for international travel – read my review for more!

-Social Finance (SoFi) has been in the market for a long time, offering college loans and earlier this year launched a free cash management account with debit card.
+Social Finance (SoFi) has been in the market for a long time, offering college loans and last year launched a free cash management account with debit card.
 It has some attention-grabbing features you won’t find with other pre-paid cards or app-based checking accounts:

 You’ll rarely get a sign-up bonus in this category.
-You will receive $50 after signing up and depositing $100 into your account – that’s a good start!
+You will receive $75 after signing up and two direct deposits of $500 or more into your account – that’s a good start!

 - No fees

 SoFi Money doesn’t have any account management fees, ATM or deposit fees and even a replacement card and incoming and outgoing wire transfers are free, worldwide.
 There are no Foreign Exchange fees either, making this card free to use worldwide, something few no-fee cards offer!

 SoFi even reimburses ATM fees the operator charges worldwide.
 This is a great feature for travelers, as more and more ATM operators charge fees as high as $10 for using it.